hemidactylus/ubq2/README.md

 - svg digits

+- Javascript+D3
+    * how to validate colors in the real-time counter editor
+    * How to iterate bindings to keyup with a loop in counter editor

 *******

 - Logging system, tracking system, their plot with D3 and a smart way of archiving historical data